 👟 Footwear

-Regarding the shoes, they must be comfy.
-In this season, sneakers are the best option.
-If you’re going to the mountain or are planning to do a hike during your stay, remember to bring the appropriate footwear!
+If you’re going to the mountain or planning to hike during your stay, remember to bring the appropriate footwear!

 What’s on in Catalonia in October